 Laborer Struck by a Falling Object at a Construction Site

-Wingate, Russotti, Shapiro & Halperin partner Kenneth J. Halperin obtained a settlement in the amount of $850,000 for our client, a 43 year old laborer who was struck by a falling object at a construction site.
+Wingate, Russotti, Shapiro, Moses & Halperin, LLP attorney Kenneth J. Halperin obtained a settlement in the amount of $850,000 for our client, a 43 year old laborer who was struck by a falling object at a construction site.
 The accident occurred when our client was in the process of picking up materials near a scaffold.
 Workers above him were dismantling a ceiling when a piece of wood came loose and struck the plaintiff in the head.
-WRSH Attorney Mitch Kahn was able to establish during depositions that proper protective measures were not taken in that no netting or other fall protection was utilized to protect workers below.
+The firm was able to establish during depositions that proper protective measures were not taken in that no netting or other fall protection was utilized to protect workers below.

 As a result of the accident, our client sustained post-concussion syndrome with some lingering cognitive deficits.
 He also sustained torn ligaments in his shoulder which required arthroscopic surgery and herniated discs in his cervical spine that required a cervical fusion.